azie-amiza/WADT-AS2/README.md

 - *Comments:* Then, we revert it with the command, 'git revert <commit_hash>'.
 - *Comments:* To commit the revert, we do it with, 'git commit -m "Revert changes back to student's ID"', command.
 - *Comments:* Lastly, we push it to the repository with the command, 'git push origin master' or 'git push origin main'.

+---

+**Notes: There's a little bit difference from what i'm doing regarding pushing it to GitHub**

+- *Comments:* Basically, we need to make SSH-Keygen to push the Laravel code to Github
+- *Comments:* How to do this?

+1. cd <name of the folder>
+2. git init
+3. git add .
+4. git commit -m "message"
+5. git remote add origin [url of the repository]
+6. git remote -v (to check whether it has the repository or not)
+7. git branch (to find out what branch it is on)

+*went out of the folder and then create the key*

+8. ssh-keygen -t ed25519 (to generate the public key and private key)
+9. cat .ssh/ (to find what are the name is)
+10. cat .ssh/id_ed25519.pub (for it to show the public key)
+11. nano .ssh/id_ed25519 (to change the name of the public key inside to azieamiza@Ubuntu22.04WSL)

+*enter the folder again through cd <folder name>*

+12. git push -u origin main (to push it to GitHub)

+- *Comments:* This is what we have to do on GitHub
+- *Comments:* How to do it?

+1. We find on the github repository that we want to place by on 'settings'.
+2. From there, we can find 'SSH and GPG keys' and through there we can add the public keys that has been made.
+3. By clicking 'New SSH Key', then we add the title to 'ed25519 on WSL2 Ubuntu 22.04.3 LTS'.
+4. We paste the public key to the box provided.
+5. After that, there will be verification that shows that it has been made.

+*continuing pushing the Laravel Code to GitHub*

+1. cd <folder name>
+2. git push -u origin main

+*There you go, it has been pushed to GitHub.*